Digital Security Explained

 Data is “at rest” when stored on a device, server, or backup media.
 Encryption at rest helps protect data if storage is copied, stolen, or accessed without authorization.

 Practical note: Systems often need both.
-Encrypting only “in transit” still leaves stored data exposed.
-Encrypting only “at rest” still leaves transmissions potentially interceptable.
+Encrypting only “in transit” leaves stored data exposed.
+Encrypting only “at rest” leaves transmissions interceptable.

 Symmetric encryption

 Symmetric encryption uses the same key to encrypt and decrypt.
-It is typically efficient and used for protecting data at scale.
+It is efficient and commonly used for protecting large amounts of data.

 Asymmetric encryption

-Asymmetric encryption uses a pair of keys (often called public and private).
-It helps solve the problem of safely sharing keys and can support identity assurance mechanisms such as digital signatures.
+Asymmetric encryption uses a pair of keys (public and private).
+It helps solve the problem of safely sharing keys and supports identity assurance mechanisms such as digital signatures.

 This is a conceptual overview.
 Implementation choices depend on system requirements and are handled by security engineers using established standards.